 The main body of the document provides the following information on major taxation and royalty categories:

 - current rates;

 - key exemptions and concessions;

 - interstate comparisons;

-- historical information on changes to rates and bases; and

 - revenue collections.

 The Summary Tables indicate the contribution of each tax to total tax revenue and each royalty to total royalty collections.